mattermost/mattermost-handbook/contributors/onboarding/frequently-asked-questions.md

 0/5 means you are not very committed or attached to an outcome.
 5/5 indicates full confidence and that you would stake your reputation on the opinion.
 More about these and other terms can be found [here](https://docs.mattermost.com/process/training.html#terminology).

-## I am planning to move, what do I need to know?
+## I am planning to move.
+What do I need to know?

 * Staff contracts are conditioned upon the country/region of reference listed in signed agreements.
 If you plan to change your residence from the location listed in your agreement, you must receive prior written approval from the company.
 * Upon written approval, please update [BambooHR](https://mattermost.bamboohr.com/home/).